KarlGe/ModoConfigKit/README.md

 ## Installation

-Clone into your Luxology/Kits folder and restard Modo
+Clone into your Luxology/Kits folder and restart Modo

 ## Acknowledgements